whtwht97/Antra_Azure_Data_Engineer/README.md

 # Antra_DataEngineer_SEP

-Q30 - Q32 are Group Work with Heng Gao and Sida Tian
+Q30 - Q32 are Group Work with Heng Gao and Sida Tian in PDF version